Touring the Seas Pavilion at Epcot (A Resorts Gal Guide)

 The Seas Pavilion Gift Shop

-Before you exit the pavilion there is a retail store with a few merchandise items.
+Before you exit the pavilion, you will see a retail store with a few merchandise items.
 This is a great place to grab a soda or water if you get caught during a storm.
 Most of the merchandise is Nemo and Dory-specific.

 Here are a few of the items that were available on this visit.